 In October 2014, Agriculture Minister Norm Letnick met with BCHA spokesperson Jackie Ingram.
 Minister Letnick was supportive of changing laws to legalize raw milk.
 His directive to the herdshare community was: “You have to find a way through it, not around it as you have been doing.”
 In other words, don’t look for loopholes — find a way to legalize this.

 - Farms cannot operate buying clubs to illegally sell raw milk as an Ontario farmer was convicted for.
-[A farmer is not selling raw milk if the consumers already own the animal producing it.
-In the Ontario case, the judge ruled that the farmer retained legal title to the livestock.]
+[Raw milk is not being sold when the consumers already own the dairy livestock and hire an agister to care for their livestock.
+In the Ontario case, the judge ruled that the farmer retained legal title to the herd.]

 - Agisters must have on-farm food safety plans.
 [RAWMI training includes this – watch this Webinar on writing a RAMP food safety plan.]

 - New laws will contain bacterial testing standards.
 [Testing requirements are common where raw milk is legal.
-Our trained farmers are testing their milk and achieving great results which beat requirements for pasteurized milk on grocery store shelves. ]
+Our trained farmers are achieving test results which meet standards for the post-pasteurized milk in store. ]

 This following draft regulation could be the “way through it,” that Minister Letnick directed us to find, and the final version will be presented to the new NDP Government.
 It includes all 5 requirements.
 It was developed in collaboration with agisters and consumers, and is based on existing laws in the U.S. and U.K. (See ProCon.org for a listing of current U.S. law).